Islam in Central Asia: Arrival of Islam and Medieval period

-The Battle of Talas in 751 between the Abbasid Caliphate and the Chinese Tang dynasty for control of Central Asia was the turning point, initiating mass conversion into Islam in the region.

-Most of the Turkic khanates converted to Islam in the 10th century.
-The arrival in Volga Bulgaria of Ahmad ibn Fadlan, ambassador of the caliph of Baghdad, on May 12, 922 is celebrated as a holiday in modern-day Tatarstan.

 Urban centers were the first to adopt Islam in the region due to many socio-political and economic institutions coming under the influence of Muslim leadership.
 Rural regions were Islamized significantly later.
 While urban areas generally tended to be spiritually influenced by the ulema, Sufi mystics held prominent authority in the rural regions.

-Islamisation of the region has had a profound impact on the native cultures in the region molding them as a part of Islamic civilization.
-Islamisation in the region has also had the effect of blending Islam into native cultures, creating new forms of Islamic practices, known as folk Islam, the most prominent proponent of which was Khoja Akhmet Yassawi whose Sufi Yeseviye sect appealed greatly to local nomads.
-Some have proclaimed that Yassawi was a Khwajagan, however, some scholars insist that his influence on the Shi'a Alevi and Bektashi cannot be underestimated.

-Until the Mongol invasion of Central Asia in the 13th century, Samarkand, Bukhara, and Urgench flourished as centers of Islamic learning, culture and art in the region.
-Mongol invasion halted the process for a half-century.
-Other areas such as Turkistan became more strongly influenced by Shamanist elements which can still be found today.

-Central Asian Islamic scientists and philosophers, including Al-Khwarzimi, Abu Rayhan Biruni, Farabi, and Avicenna made an important impact on the development of European science in the ensuing centuries.

-Turko-Mongolian tribes almost as whole were slow to accept certain Islamic tenets, such as giving up the consumption of alcohol or bathing before prayer.
-This is, however, believed to relate more directly to their nomadic lifestyle and local tradition than their faith in God and devotion to Islamic law and text.

 Russian Empire

 After conquests in the region by the Russian Empire in the 1860s and 1870s, western Central Asia came under Russian control and was incorporated into the empire as a Governor-Generalship led by Konstantin von Kaufman.
 Russian authorities debated what position they should take on Islam in the newly conquered territories.
 Some advocated a policy of religious repression, citing the ongoing Dungan Revolt in the neighboring Qing Empire as proof of the potential "threat" of Islam.
 Others, such as General Kaufman and his superior Dmitry Milyutin, preferred a policy of mild religious tolerance.
 Kaufman was nevertheless concerned about pan-Islam movements that would cause the Muslims of Russian Turkistan to view anyone other than the czar as their ruler.